daiearth22/test/support/workflows/support-engineering/general/customer_calls.html.md

 1. Type of installation: Source/Omnibus
 1. Current GitLab version
-1. Version you're upgrading to (it isn't always the latest/index.html.md)
+1. Version you're upgrading to (it isn't always the latest)
-1. Use of GitLab CI (need to upgrade to 8.0 first, then 8.+/index.html.md)
+1. Use of GitLab CI (need to upgrade to 8.0 first, then 8.+)

 We collect this information in Zendesk and link it to the organization, see the [responding to tickets section in onboarding](https://github.com/daijapan/test/tree/master/support/onboarding/index.html.md).